Become a Member Donate Login

 Oil Painting: Independent Study [8]

 This is a great studio course for students at the intermediate level who are working to develop their own personal painting style and approach to imagery.
-Through individual guidance, students explore painting strategies and working methods.
+With individual guidance, students will explore painting strategies and working methods.
 Prerequisites: basic drawing and oil painting skills.

 Instructor: Martha Prideaux